joust/new-normal/README.md

 <h1>Roadmap</h1>
 <p>
-The following features are in development or planned:
+The following is in development or planned:
 </p>
 <ul>
 <li>Add more <a href="https://github.com/joust/new-normal/blob/master/sources.html">sources</a> to all arguments for anyone to check</li>
-<li>Visualize the counter arguments of an argument/claim cards</li>
 <li>Extend the number of available localizations by translating the common core and gather the local arguments used</li>
 </ul>
 <h1>Support</h1>